scionproto/scion/doc/PathService.md

 * For non-core PS: Check source (R.RawSrcIA): must either be unset, or set to the local IA otherwise return an error/empty reply
 * Check destination (R.RawDstIA):
   * If the R.RawDstIA is not set or invalid (i.e., ISD is 0) or represents the local IA, immediately return an error/empty reply
-* Define `GetCached(Seg, cPS)` := if last lookup Seg.Dst is longer than a configured time ago, request at cPS and save result in cache, then return cached version.
+* Define `GetCached(Seg, cPS)` := if last lookup Seg.Dst is longer than a configured time ago (Note comments on the cache refresh interval in chapter below), request at cPS and save result in cache, then return cached version.
 If we currently do not have a path to cPS we should hold the request until either we have a path or the request timed out.
 * Request Paths: Note that results should always be filtered, any segments with revoked on-path interface should be dropped.
 See steps below.

 #### Non-core PS